 Earthquake insurance typically has a deductible between 5% and 20% of the total coverage.
-This is higher than other types of insurance, but that’s because the damage caused by earthquakes can be extensive.
+This is higher than other types of insurance, but that’s because the damage caused by earthquakes can be the most extensive.
 So you may be paying the first $50,000 on $500,000 of coverage, but your home could require $350,000 worth of repairs.
 That would still put you $300,000 ahead if disaster strikes.

 Damage to land value or damage from tsunamis or tidal waves caused by the initial earthquake are not typically covered.
 Luckily, Ontario doesn’t have to deal with those directly.
 We’re fortunate there.

 What is covered with flood insurance?